adjust/react-and-rockets/README.md

 If you have any doubts, you can reach out to us by simply [creating a GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-repository) in your private repo.

-Describe your question(s) and [mention](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams) `frontend-hiring-github-user` in your comments (don't forget to add user as collaborator).
+Describe your question(s) and [mention](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams) [adjust-frontend-hiring][adjust-frontend-hiring] in your comments (don't forget to add user as collaborator).
 We will then receive a notification and get back to you as soon as possible.

 ## Helpful links